openforis/sepal-doc/docs/source/team/contribute.rst

 Module edit
 ^^^^^^^^^^^

-If you find a error in a **module** page, the edit button will not work as the files are dynamically retreive from each module repository.
-If the documentation is well written, their should be a link at the very bottom to make modification to the source file in the module repository following the same procedure mentionned above.
+If you find a error in a **module** page, the edit button will not work as the files are dynamically retrieve from each module repository.
+If the documentation is well written, their should be a link at the very bottom to make modification to the source file in the module repository following the same procedure mentioned above.

-Once you're done notify the maintainer of sepal-doc with an issue, they will need to rebuild the documenation manually to retreive the latest version of the file you just modified.
+Once you're done notify the maintainer of sepal-doc with an issue, they will need to rebuild the documentation manually to retrieve the latest version of the file you just modified.

 .. note::